-In total 117 unique control measures were identified which are presented in the crosswalk and summary in Table 7.7-6.
+In total 118 unique control measures were identified which are presented in the crosswalk and summary in Table 7.7-6.
 The BACM analysis in Appendix III.D.7.7 addresses 84 of the control measures.
 The 34 unique control measures identified but not addressed in the BACM analysis include 33 Stakeholder recommendations and one contingency measure.
 The contingency measure is addressed in Section III.D.7.11.
-Of the 33 Stakeholder measures not included in the BACM analysis 19 were determined to be non-regulatory in nature (e.g. education and outreach recommendations), 6 recommendations dealt with stationary point sources and are not addressed in BACM, 4 recommendations have not been implemented in another nonattainment area and were classified as MSM to be addressed in a subsequent SIP, 3 are proposed to be adopted into DEC regulations, and 1 resulted in an FNSB resolution.
+Of the 33 Stakeholder measures not included in the BACM analysis 23 were determined to be non-regulatory in nature (e.g. education and outreach recommendations, or implementation strategies/enhancements for existing measures), 6 recommendations dealt with stationary point sources and are not addressed in BACM, 3 are proposed to be adopted into DEC regulations, and 1 resulted in a FNSB resolution.
 FNSB resolution number 2019-08 supports legislation granting DEC administrative penalty authority in areas classified as serious nonattainment areas and can be found in Appendix III.D.7.7.